Garlic Brown Sugar Glazed Salmon [video]

 How long does it take to bake salmon in foil?

 Preheat your oven to 350 degrees.
 Seal the salmon in the foil and bake for 20-25 minutes.
 After, remove the top foil and baste some more glaze on the top and broil for another 2-3 minutes.
 When the salmon is done, slice it into individual portions for your family, and serve it with some green or veggies.

-The flavor is incredible in this dish because the combination of butter, garlic and brown sugar give it such an amazing taste and aroma.
+The flavor is incredible in this dish because the combination of butter, garlic, and brown sugar gives it such an amazing taste and aroma.
 It is the perfect recipe to feed and impress your family or guests.
 This is going to be a recipe that you will make again and again because it is SUPER delicious!

 - Remove fish from the fridge 15 minutes before you’re ready to start cooking.

 - When broiling it, be careful not to burn it.
 The sauce/glaze will not need more than 2-3 minutes to thicken and glaze the fish.

 - Also, you could add some dill or parsley to the dish to brighten the flavor.

 - Similarly, the fish can be baked without the skin if you prefer.
 Both versions work perfectly fine for this recipe, depending on your preference.